Sourav1429/Solved_coding_question_DSA/README.md

 40) minimize_absolute_difference.java: Given three sorted arrays A, B and C of not necessarily same sizes.
 Calculate the minimum absolute difference between the maximum and minimum number from the triplet a, b, c such that a, b, c belongs arrays A, B, C respectively. i.e. minimize | max(a,b,c) - min(a,b,c) |.
 41) very_large_power.java: Given two Integers A, B. You have to calculate (A ^ (B!)) % (1e9 + 7).
+42) pair_sum_modulo.java: Given an array of integers A and an integer B, find and return the number of pairs in A whose sum is divisible by B.
+Since the answer may be large, return the answer modulo (109 + 7).